HackingTofu/aseica_accounts/excel/README.md

-Please upload your Excel files here.
+Please upload your CSV file here.
+The CSV must be an export of the sheet "CSV Pour export" directly from Google Spreadsheet (UTF-8, comma "," separated).

-Make sure a work sheet named "CSV Pour export" exists, with the following columns (only the order matters):
+Make sure it has the following columns (only the order matters):

 * First Name
 * Last Name